William Trent (Trenton): Marriage and family

 Trent was believed to have married Mary Burge (d.
 1708) soon after his arrival in Philadelphia.
 They had four children together: James (named for his father), John, Maurice and Mary.

 After his wife's death in 1708, Trent remarried, to Mary Coddington.
 They had two sons together: Thomas, who died in infancy; and William Trent, born in 1715/1718, who survived to adulthood.
 It is this younger William Trent who is accused of being involved in giving smallpox infected blankets to Delaware emissaries during negotiations surrounding the siege of Fort Pitt.

 Later years

 In 1719, Trent built a country house below the falls of the Delaware River in central New Jersey.
 He platted a town or settlement around his house, which came to be known as Trent's Town, and later Trenton.
 It became the state capital.
 After his move, he became active in New Jersey politics, being elected to its Assembly and appointed as chief justice.

 During the American Revolutionary War, his house was used by Hessian officers fighting for the British.
 In the Battle of Trenton, it was attacked by Continental Army troops.

 After Trenton was designated as the state capital, the Trent House was used as the governor's mansion for many years.

 William Trent died on December 25, 1724.
-Three enslaved persons were arrested and hanged in 1737 for allegedly poisoning him.
+Three slaves were arrested and hanged in 1737 for allegedly poisoning him.